12 November 2023

 CoolSprings Galleria Mallmanac, ca. 1996.
 View the full PDF version here.

 CoolSprings Galleria opened in 1991 in a location that was then just on the southern fringes of Nashville’s urban area.
 It was developed by Chattanooga based CBL Properties in partnership with DeBartolo.
-The original anchors were Sears, Dillard’s and Nashville based Castner-Knott, whose massive store on the mall’s north end, with it’s darkened glass entranceways and horizontal pin stripes, punctuated the visual impact of the modern new shopping facility.
+The original anchors were Sears, Dillard’s, and Nashville based Castner-Knott, whose massive store on the mall’s north end, with its darkened glass entranceways and horizontal pin stripes, punctuated the visual impact of the modern new shopping facility.
 Parisian and JCPenney were added not long after.

 As the years went on, the area surrounding CoolSprings grew tremendously.
 The fields were replaced with suburban high rise office buildings while acres of new retail sprung up where soybeans used to grow.
 Now the entire area is fully urbanized, with Nashville’s urban outskirts now reaching all the way down to Columbia.
 Castner-Knott went through several name changes, from Proffitt’s to Hecht’s to Macy’s today, while Parisian was taken over by Belk.